crose72/OperationSquirrel/README.md

 The above introduction hopefully provided some context for what this project is and how you can use it.
 Next I'll point you in the direction of how to get it working.

+If you want to understand how the software is written and the flow, look at `docs/diagrams/software-architecture`.

-- Follow the instructions in [README](https://github.com/crose72/OperationSquirrel/blob/dev/SquirrelDefender/README.md) for instructions on how to compile and run the program
+- Follow the instructions in [README](https://github.com/crose72/OperationSquirrel/blob/dev/SquirrelDefender/README.md) to compile and run the program
 - Follow the instructions in [01-Setting-up-SITL](https://github.com/crose72/OperationSquirrel/blob/dev/docs/01-Setting-up-SITL.md) to setup the simulation environment.
 - Follow the instructions in [02-Connecting-to-SITL](https://github.com/crose72/OperationSquirrel/blob/dev/docs/02-Connecting-to-SITL.md) to control the simulated drone with your Jetson
 - (Optional) Follow the instructions in [03-Setting-up-AirSim-with-SITL](https://github.com/crose72/OperationSquirrel/blob/dev/docs/03-Setting-up-AirSim-with-SITL.md) to setup a photo-realistic simulation